HolmesBryant/ATestRunner/README.md

 ## Running the Included Tests

 The `atestrunner.tests.js` file in the `tests` folder contains a comprehensive test suite for the `ATestRunner` itself.
 Check it out to get a better idea of how to write your own tests.

+## Change Log

+v3.0.2: Fixed error when using equal();

+v3.0.1: Added log(gist, stringOrObject) which prints a label (gist) with whatever you want to log.

+v3.0.0

+- Fixed issue where progress events were being emitted before all tests had been registered.

+- Changed event names to:
+	- completeEventName = "atestrunner:complete"
+	- progressEventName = "atestrunner:progress"
+	- resultEventName = "atestrunner:result"

+v2.0.1

+- spyOn: added some chainable mocking methods, which allow you to replace a function's implementation.

+v2.0.0

+- Refactored the code to ensure each method has a single responsibility.

+- Changed behavior of `onlyFailed` flag to also print "info" messages.

+- Added `skip(gist, testFn, expect)` which reports the test as skipped and does not evaluate testFn.
+This has the same signature as test() to make it easy to skip/unskip tests.

+- Added `group("gist", () => { // tests })` which allows you to group sets of tests under a common topic.

+- Added `handleError(error, options = { gist=null, strTest=null, testLine=null })`.
+This is meant mainly as a utility for orchestrators.

+v1.1.0

+- Added `throws(fn, ...args)` method.
+Usage: test('throws error', throws(fn, arg), true)

+v1.0.3:

+- Added property named `currentLine` and modified #getLine to first check this value before trying the error.stack trick.
+This allows an external test orchestrator to set the line number(s).

+v1.0.2:

+- Fixed regression where tests were being printed out of order.

+v1.0.1:

+- Made it so the ProgressEvent fires after each test is resolved for better progress reporting.

+v1.0.0: Initial Commit